Money is necessary for almost all aspects of life. You use money just about every day at home, and you’ll need money when you travel.

 Let’s get this topic out of the way.
-If you traveled overseas 15 or 20 years ago, getting traveler’s cheques from your local bank was the thing to do.
+If you traveled overseas in the 90s or earlier, getting traveler’s cheques from your local bank was the thing to do.
 Not so anymore.

 These days you will struggle to find a bank willing to cash your traveler’s cheques.
 You’ll find yourself wasting hours wandering around looking for someone to accept your colorful pieces of paper.
 You certainly won’t find stores willing to accept them as payment.